 Here's what to do next:

-Starting the process now means you could be working as a licensed journeyman plumber in as little as two years.
+Starting the process now means you could be working as a licensed journeyman plumber in about two years.
 Alabama needs skilled plumbers, and the sooner you get the right training, the sooner you'll be ready for steady work.

 Sources: